nopnop2002/esp-idf-scp-client/README.md

 This project use [this](https://github.com/libssh2/libssh2) ssh library.

 # Software requirements
-esp-idf v4.4
+ESP-IDF Ver4.4
-This is because this version supports ESP32-S3 and uses mbed TLS 2.16.11.
+This is because this version supports ESP32-S3 and uses mbed TLS 2.28.1.
-ESP-IDF Ver5 updated from mbed TSL 2.16.11 to mbed TLS 3.1.0, but [this](https://github.com/libssh2/libssh2) ssh library does not support mbed TLS 3.1.0.
+ESP-IDF Ver5 updated to mbed TLS 3.x.x, but [this](https://github.com/libssh2/libssh2) ssh library does not support mbed TLS 3.x.x.

 # Installation